Kenya Photography Tour | Chris Bray Photography

 We'll be back to enjoy one last gourmet breakfast here before collecting our bags and farewelling Elephant Bedrooms camp to journey back to our Kenyan 'home away from home', the wonderful Rhino Watch Safari Lodge.
 Plus, today we're in for some African culture!
 En route we'll be exclusively welcomed into a traditional maasai/samburu village where the chief will explain their culture, walk us through their huts, show us how to start a fire by rubbing sticks, put on a cultural performance for us and more.
 Feel free to take as many photos as you want, if you have any memory space left to photograph it that is!

-Arriving back at Rhino Watch this afternoon for a cold tusker or cocktail at the bar, after freshening up in your homely chelet, will be the perfect way to end the day.
-Have a go capturing another star trail after our gourmet dinner tonight, or just cozy into bed with your hot water bottle in preparation for our last day of game drives tomorrow!
+Arriving back at Rhino Watch this afternoon, we’ll meet at a private little bar for a cold tusker or cocktail while we hear about the very special pace we’re heading to tomorrow - Solio!
+Enjoy another tasty dinner, then cozy into bed with your hot water bottle ready for our last day of game drives tomorrow!

 [CLOSE]